 Counseling and Wellness Services provides short-term counseling to currently enrolled students who are experiencing difficulty in their personal lives.
 Common concerns students often bring to Counseling and Wellness Services are anxiety, depression, adjustment issues, family problems, relationship concerns, academic concerns, self-esteem, grief, alcohol use/abuse, etc. Counselors also assist with off-campus referrals/resources if appropriate for the student’s care.
 In addition to personal counseling, Counseling and Wellness Services also offers career counseling, including the use of testing instruments such as the STRONG.
 Outreach educational presentations are offered to both the WSU community and the community at large.

 Six licensed, full-time counselors, a full-time office manager, and graduate student trainees provide services at Counseling and Wellness Services.
-Students should stop by Counseling and Wellness Services between 8 am and 4:30 pm to request an appointment.
-They may also call Counseling and Wellness Services at 507.457.5330 to schedule an appointment.
+Students may stop by Counseling and Wellness Services in the Integrated Wellness Complex second floor between 8 am and 4:30 pm to request an appointment.
+They may also call the Counseling and Wellness Services at 507.457.5330 to schedule an appointment.

 222 Integrated Wellness Complex (507.457.5160)